JuanFPR-UPM/HSPBN_KNN_VPTREE/README.md

 * A second Python 3.13.5 installation for everything else.
 * R version 4.5.1 and latest Java LTS release JDK-25.

+### Dataset availability
+Although all datasets are either publicly available or reproducible, we provide all the experimental data and learned models as they may take some time to be generated.
+They can be downloaded as a .zip file [here](https://cig.fi.upm.es/wp-content/uploads/experiments.zip), and must be decompressed under the [experiments/](/experiments) directory of this project.

 ## Author

     - Juan Fernández del Pozo Romero j.fernandezdelpozo@upm.es